phil-opp/blog_os/_posts/2015-08-19-entering-longmode.md

 ```
 _Congratulations_!
 You have successfully wrestled through this CPU configuration and compatibility mode mess :).
 You should see a green `OKAY` on the screen.
 If you still have energy, here are some notes on this last step:

-- the `jmp gdt64.code:long_mode_start` is the mentioned far jump
-- As the CPU expects 64-bit instructions now, we to switch to `bits 64` before `long_mode_start`.
-Don't forget to switch back to `bits 32` after it because our other functions are 32-bit functions.
+- As the CPU expects 64-bit instructions now, we use `bits 64`
 - We can now use the extended registers.
 Instead of the 32-bit `eax`, `ebx`, etc. we now have the 64-bit `rax`, `rbx`, …
 - and we can write these 64-bit registers directly to memory using `mov qword` (quad word)